earlymeme/jamjs/README.rst

 	- No dependency

 * Example:
-	- todo
+	- See example/ folder

 * Documentation:
 	- Use:
 		- todo

 	- Hack
-		- for "compiling" the jsCanvas (using closure js), you need to run the python script build/make.sh.
+		- for "compiling" the jsCanvas (using closure js), you need to run the script build/make.sh.